biorelated/biorelated.github.io/_posts/2015-05-13-A-new-start.md

 Along the way, I have missed a few opportunities; the startup company that I declined to join, the startup ideas that I never followed or completed and the friendships that I let decay.

-It is easy to consider life as a blue or a red pill, But I think it is better to prefer the daily excitement, appreciate the uncertainty of life and grapple chaos to usher an orderly illusion.
-A fresh start.
+It is easy to consider life as a blue or a red pill, But I think it is better to prefer the daily excitement, appreciate the uncertainty of life and grapple chaos and usher an illusion of order.

 {% include twitter_plug.html %}